needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 The _addressables_content_state.bin_ file contains hash and dependency information for every `StaticContent` asset group in the Addressables system.
 All groups building to the _StreamingAssets_ folder should be marked as `StaticContent`, though large remote groups may also benefit from this designation.
 During the next step (preparing for content update, described below), this hash information determines if any `StaticContent` groups contain changed assets, and thus need those assets moved elsewhere.

+### Unique Bundle IDs
+When loading AssetBundles into memory, Unity enforces that two bundles cannot be loaded with the same internal names.
+This can put some limitations on updating bundles at runtime.
+Now that Addressables supports updating the catalog outside of initialization, it's possible to update content that you have alreaedy loaded.

+To make this work, one of two things must happen.
+One option is to unload all your addressables content prior to updating the catalog.
+The second option is to ensure that your updated AssetBundles have unique internal identifiers.
+This would allow you to load new bundles, while the old are still in memory.
+We have an option to enable this second option.
+Turn on "Unique Bundle IDs" within the `AddressableAssetSettings` Inspector.
+The downside of this option is that it requires bundles to be rebuilt up the dependency chain.
+Meaning if you changed a material in one group, by default only the material's bundle would be rebuilt.
+With "Unique Bundle IDs" on, any asset that references that material would also need rebuilding.

 ### Preparing for content updates
 If you have modified assets in any `StaticContent` groups, you'll need to run the **Check for Content Update Restrictions** command.
 This will take any modified asset out of the static groups and move them to a new group.
 To generate the new asset groups: